6 Reasons Why Psychology Training Might Be Right for You

 - Youth services worker

 Of course, many higher-level psychology careers exist as well.
-By obtaining a bachelor's or master's degree in psychology and completing the required certification and licensing, you can pursue a future as a social worker, counselor, or psychologist (which may require education at the PhD or PsyD level).
+By obtaining a bachelor's or master's degree in psychology and completing the required certification and licensing, you can pursue a future as a social worker, counselor, or psychologist.

 2. A Strong Job Outlook

-At the entry level, employment within the social and human service field in the U.S. is expected to grow by 11 percent between 2014 and 2024, which equals a possible addition of 44,200 jobs.* But the total number of job openings over that period is projected to reach 178,700 due to some workers leaving the field for retirement or other jobs.** And at the higher level, clinical, counseling, and school psychologist positions are projected to grow in number by 20 percent in that same time span, with industrial/organizational psychologist jobs expanding in number by 19 percent.*
+At the entry level, employment within the social and human service field in the U.S. is expected to grow by 13 percent between 2018 and 2028, which equals a possible addition of 52,200 jobs.1 But the average number of yearly job openings over that period is projected to total 57,500 due to some workers leaving the field for retirement or other jobs.2 And at the higher level, clinical, counseling, and school psychologist positions are projected to grow in number by 15 percent in that same time span, with industrial/organizational psychologist jobs expanding in number by 13 percent.1

 Additionally, growth is expected across many of the field's sub-sectors.
 For example: